 Charter School shall comply with the federal Gun-Free Schools Act.

-Health
+Health and Safety

 Procedures

 Students in need of health services during class time must obtain a Health Referral from their teacher.
 A student must then report directly to the Office where a staff member will determine the student’s needs and take appropriate action.